wangchulab/CIMAGE2/README.md

 cimage_andromeda your-cimage-params-file MOD PREFIX
 #In which MOD is the modification symbol.
 For example, in PEPTI(ga)DE, the GlcNAc modification is represented by ga, so the MOD should be ‘ga’
 ```
- - For pFind and MSFragger: comming soon ...
+ - For pFind and MSFragger: see details in the tutorial folder

 E. If it runs fine, it will generate a "output" folder in which there will be a "to_excel" text file for your editing in excel and a folder of "PNG" containing all individual graphic files.
 During CIMAGE processing, the screen will also print the progress
 ```